Employment Insurance Act (S.C. 1996, c. 23)

 - 2017, c.
 20, s.
 239

-51 If, in considering a claim for benefits, the Commission finds an indication from the documents relating to the claim that the loss of employment, as defined in paragraph 29(a), resulted from the claimant’s misconduct or that the claimant voluntarily left employment, the Commission shall
+51 If, in considering a claim for benefits, the Commission finds an indication from the documents relating to the claim that the loss of employment resulted from the claimant’s misconduct or that the claimant voluntarily left employment, the Commission shall

 (a) give the claimant and the employer an opportunity to provide information as to the reasons for the loss of employment; and